lupyuen/iot-mission/README.md

 - [_"First Impressions of Alibaba Cloud (Aliyun)"_](https://medium.com/@ly.lee/first-impressions-of-alibaba-cloud-aliyun-688dc46fa9b8?source=friends_link&sk=0685f5028f4ce9575dfae9cc9515143d)

 Also check out [Grafana](https://grafana.com/), the open source dashboard tool, and [Prometheus](https://prometheus.io/), the open source time-series database.
-Both are cloud analytics tools that were created for enterprises but work well for IoT too.
+Both are analytics tools that were created for enterprises but work well for IoT too.

 Beyond that we have cloud-based machine learning, predictive analytics, ...
 Many useful enterprise tools that we may repurpose for IoT.
 So the IoT Cloud is not a problem.